 Submission of verifiable documentary proof for all above requirements and criteria are mandatory requirement and marks will be awarded on the basis of provided verifiable proofs/ evidences.
 Every document to be duly signed and stamped by the authorized representative of the bidding firm.

+COMPLIANCE SHEET OF TECHNICAL EVALUATION CRITERA:

+The Compliance sheet must be filled in and submitted by bidder as follows: